 - Preheat oven to 350ºF.
 Grease two 9" cake pans with cooking spray.

-- In a small bowl, make your flax eggs by combining 3 tablespoons ground flaxseed with 9 tablespoons water (½ cup + 1 tablespoon).
+- In a small bowl, make the flax eggs by combining 3 tablespoons ground flaxseed with 9 tablespoons water (½ cup + 1 tablespoon).
 Let sit for 5 minutes before using.

 - Evenly divide cake batter into two well greased 9" cake pans.
-Bake at 350ºF for 25-30 minutes, or until a toothpick inserted in the center of the cake comes out clean.
-Let rest in pans for five minutes, then remove from pans and place on a cooling rack.
+Bake at 350ºF for 25-30 minutes, or until the edges are golden and pulling away from the pan and a toothpick inserted in the center of the cake comes out clean.
+Let the cakes rest in the pans for five minutes, then turn out onto a cooling rack.

 Vegan Strawberry Frosting

 - Using a hand or stand mixer, mix together room temperature vegan butter and powdered sugar.
-When the mixture is too thick to mix further, add in strawberry puree one tablespoon at a time.
-Add in the almond extract.
-Mix until the frosting is spreadable, but not too runny.
+When the mixture is too thick to mix further, add in strawberry puree one tablespoon at a time, until the frosting is spreadable, but not runny.
+Stir in the almond extract.

 Notes